German-Cobian/Greetings-Rails-Back-End/README.md

 ### 💾 Database

-Create the databases,run migrations, and populate it with seed data:
+Create the databases, run migrations, and populate it with seed data:

 ```sh
 rails db:create